alaneicker/node-mysql-api-server/README.md

 ### GET

 **Note:** Specific columns can be returned by adding them as paramerters to the URL - e.g. `?columns=name,email,phone`.
 By default, if no columns are specified, the returned response will include all columns.
+Column names are separated by a comma.

 #### `/api/:table`